Why reverse mortgages are a harder sell now

 Social Security benefits grow about 7 to 8 percent each year they’re delayed after age 62, but the costs and risks of reverse mortgages generally exceed the cumulative lifetime benefits of bigger Social Security checks, the CFPB says.
 Borrowing money for living expenses early in retirement can mean there’s not enough left to handle later financial shocks, such as long-term care.

-The CFPB took action in 2016 against three reverse mortgage lenders for deceptive advertising that claimed people couldn’t lose their homes.
+The CFPB took action in 2016 against three reverse-mortgage lenders for deceptive ads that claimed people couldn’t lose their homes.
 Although borrowers don’t have to make monthly payments on the loans, they do have to keep up with property taxes, insurance and maintenance.

 “Your loan balance grows more slowly, which is good,” says Pfau, the author of the recently updated book “Reverse Mortgages.”